What Is Feuilletine?

 Usually only seen in the professional kitchen, feuilletine (foo-ye-teen, more-or-less, from the French “feuille,” meaning “leaves”) tastes like crispy, thin little shards of sugar cone.
 You can mix it in to mousses to add some crunch.

 Mix into ganache and use for truffle centers.
+Sprinkle it onto cake fillings between the layers.
 One of the keenest (?) uses is to mix it in to tempered chocolate to just barely coat it, spread it out thinly on silpat, let cool, then break up and use like crispy chocolate tuiles.
 Oh, my.

 Here are some buying options for you (affiliate links):